SkriptLang/Skript/branches.md

 Pretty much all PRs should target the master branch.

 ## Development branches
-All recent major releases will have a development branch, for example `dev/2.6`.
+All recent major releases except for the latest major will have a development branch, for example `dev/2.6`.
 These branches will be updated only with bug fixes, here's how to update it:
 - Create a new branch in your fork from the development branch and check it out locally
 - [Cherry-pick](https://git-scm.com/docs/git-cherry-pick) the commits from master to be included (bug fixes)
-  - In case there are conflicts, you can manually apply the changes, but make sure to include both the full commit hash and the PR (#1234) in the commit message
+  - In case there are conflicts, you can manually apply the changes, but make sure to include both the full commit hash and the PR number (#1234) in the commit message
 - Create a PR for your forked branch targeting the development branch
 - Wait for approval
 - Merge the PR, **not squash merge!**